 Plans Underway for Future of Pi Deuteron

 Tradition: The University of Kansas is full of tradition, and so is Pi Deuteron of Phi Gamma Delta.
 Since 1881 Pi Deuteron has positively impacted thelives of more than 2,300 young men.
 We also just held our 133rd Annual Norris Pig Dinner.
-Tradition and success, two things we have come to expect out of Fiji at KU.
+Tradition and success, two things we have come to expect out of FIJI at KU.

 Our home at 1540 Louisiana has impacted the lives of hundreds of young men who have been initiated into Pi Deuteron since it was built in 1969.
 It is where we worked and where we became men.
 It is a support system that provided a lifetime of friendships, contacts, social opportunities, and simply fond memories.
-We all gained from our membership in Fiji.
+We all gained from our membership in FIJI.
 Many of us can say it helped form who we are today.

 We have an excellent location on campus and our home has served us well.
 But, as all homes do, it has certainly shown its age.
-The House Corporation invested in significant necessary upgrades in 1999, but no major updates have occurred.
+The House Corporation invested in significant necessary upgrades in 1999, but no major renovations have occurred.
 We have infrastructure needs that need to be addressed and we recognize the safety of our undergraduate brothers is of utmost importance.
 Additionally, in order to keep recruiting the top young men at KU we must make our home competitive to what the student of today seeks.
-Many other fraternities at KU have recently completed full scale renovations and the time is now for us to do the same.
+Many other fraternities at KU have recently completed full-scale renovations and the time is now for us to do the same.
 The Pi Deuteron House Corporation is committed to providing a competitive and safe facility that will meet the needs of our undergraduate brothers well into the 21st century.

 The leadership of the House Corporation began exploring different opportunities over the past several years and developed a solid strategy that will allow for the long-term viability of 1540 Louisiana while providing more young men the ability to call this great house their home.
-To this end, we have developed a comprehensive plan to look toward the future and provide our Chapter with first-class facilities.
+To this end, we have developed a comprehensive plan to provide our Chapter with first-class facilities.
 This plan will help ensure the legacy continues that each of us helped build.

 In the coming weeks, you will receive information detailing the project and the ways in which you may help.
-We hope you will join our growing list of loyal supporters who wish to ensure the lasting impact of the Fiji experience on the lives of young men attending KU.
+We hope you will join our growing list of loyal supporters who wish to ensure the lasting impact of the FIJI experience on the lives of young men attending KU.